 I love making cookies with royal icing every holiday season.
-Today I am sharing how I made these Classic Christmas Cookies for our Christmas party!
+How incredible are these classic Christmas Cookies for our Christmas party!

 I have always collected English Advertising Jars.
 A few months ago, I saw a video on the Iron Orchid Designs website and I was inspired to use their stamps to make these vintage-style Classic Christmas cookies.
-I also am joined today with thirteen other bloggers who also shared their favorite homemade cookie recipes.
-Be sure to scroll to the bottom to see their amazing cookies.
+Today, I joined today with thirteen other bloggers who also shared their favorite homemade cookie recipes.
+Be sure to scroll to the bottom to all of these amazing cookies.

 Classic Christmas Cookies